wallarm/product-documentation/docs/2.16/updating-migrating/what-is-new.md

     * `lom_apply_time`: Unix time of the last update of the [LOM](../glossary-en.md#lom) file
     * `ts_files`: object with information about the [LOM](../glossary-en.md#lom) file
     * `db_files`: object with information about the proton.db file
+    * `overlimits_time`: the number of attacks with the type [Overlimiting of computational resources](../attacks-vulns-list.md#overlimiting-of-computational-resources) detected by the WAF node